-Both boxes are great entry points into the Xbox ecosystem, too, so there's a case to be made for either one depending on what you're after.
-So which of the cheaper Xbox consoles is right for you?
+Both boxes are fantastic entry points into the Xbox ecosystem, so there's a case to be made for either one, depending on your requirements.
+But which of the cheaper Xbox consoles is right for you?
 Let's compare the two.

 The Xbox Series S has been designed with next-gen in mind: it’s capable of 1440p resolution, upscaled to 4K, 120fps and includes graphical features such as ray tracing.
 It's not as powerful as Microsoft's flagship Xbox Series X, but it is a next-gen console all the same.
 The Xbox One S, meanwhile, is far less powerful, but its cheap price point makes it a tempting purchase if the Xbox Series S is deemed too expensive.